Configuring runners

 The GIT_SUBMODULE_STRATEGY variable is used to control if / how Git submodules are included when fetching the code before a build.
 You can set them globally or per-job in the variables section.

-There are three possible values: none, normal, and recursive:
+The three possible values are none, normal, and recursive:

 • none means that submodules are not included when fetching the project code.
-This is the default, which matches the pre-v1.10 behavior.
+This setting matches the default behavior in versions before 1.10.

 • normal means that only the top-level submodules are included.
 It’s equivalent to: